 Indonesia is a republic whose constitution was promulgated on its independence day of 17 August, 1945.
-The country is divided into 34 provinces and 529 regencies/municipalities.
+The country is divided into 38 provinces and 514 regencies/cities.

 The Executive Branch includes a president, a vice-president and cabinet ministers.
 The legislative function is held by the House of Representatives (Dewan Perwakilan Rakyat/DPR) numbering 575 members and the House of Regional Representatives (Dewan Perwakilan Daerah/DPD) that has 136 elected members.
 The DPR and DPD are elected every five years.
-The last legislative elections were held in June 2019.
+The last legislative elections were held in February 2024.

 The president is elected by direct voting every five years.
-In June 2019, President Joko Widodo was re-elected with 56% of the vote.
+In February 2024, Prabowo Subianto was elected as the new President of Indonesia.

 The president has strong powers and is assisted by a vice-president.
-The current vicepresident is H. Ma'ruf Amin (2019-2024).
-The president chairs the Ministerial Council and nominates a number of high-ranking officials such as the head of the Supreme Court (Ketua Mahkamah Agung).
+The current vicepresident is Gibran Rakabuming Raka (2024-2029).
+The president chairs the Ministerial 7

+Council and nominates a number of high-ranking officials such as the head of the Supreme Court (Ketua Mahkamah Agung).